boltops-tools/ufo/docs/quick-start.md

 ## What is ECS Fargate?

-Ufo supports Fargate.
 AWS Fargate is a technology for Amazon ECS that allows you to run containers without having to manage servers or clusters.
 This provides an interesting "serverless" option for running Docker containers on AWS.

 ## Let's Go